 One Last Shot concludes the trilogy of Freddie and Jo-Jo, which has moved through time in a series of flashbacks, showing how the couple fell in love as teenagers, why they drifted apart, what happened in their lives away from each other, and what happens when they meet up again over three decades later.
 At the end of the second book, An Extra Shot, Jo-Jo tells Freddie about her dark secret.
 Confused, vulnerable and in a state of shock, he says he needs time to think about what to do next.
 Jo-Jo’s right to be worried.
 Freddie doesn’t react well…

 ABOUT THE AUTHOR:

-Don’t forget to pay a visit to the other blogs taking part in the tour for more information about this fascinating book.
+Don’t forget to visit the other blogs taking part in this tour to find out more about the book.